 - Undergraduate degree (BA, BSc)

-- Postgraduate course (MA, MSc, Integrated Masters, Research Degree)
+- Postgraduate course (MA, MSc, Integrated Masters, Research Degree, PgCert)

-Visit the Disabled Students’ Allowances webpage for more detailed eligibility criteria and guidance on making an application.
+Visit the Disabled Students’ Allowances webpage for more information.

 If you are studying one of the following courses you are not eligible for DSAs: